-TT.
-Damian Boyle (866516)

-t.damianboyle@hotmail.com

-June 26, 2014

-For

-Dr. Zoraini Wati Abas

-HMLT 5203

 Netizen Peer Learning in the Age of the Smartphone

 Or

-Learning Theories for the 21st Century
+Learning Theories for the 21st Century and Their Applications

+T. Damian Boyle

+Northlands College

+Author Note

+T. Damian Boyle

+Mine Training & Research Institute, Northlands College

+Correspondence concerning this article should be addressed to T. Damian Boyle, Mine Training & Research Institute, Northlands College, Box 509, La Ronge, SK S0J 1L0, Canada.
+E-mail: boyle.damian@northlandscollege.sk.ca

 It is my contention that there are already enough educators and institutions developing and delivering programs and materials for Formal Learners, and that not enough is being done to support Informal Learners with the efficient delivery of high-quality learning resources.
-If we are to promote the ideals of and , we would do well to bear in mind that there are far more Informal Learners than Formal Learners engaging in learning each and every day.
-If we are to facilitate Life Long Learning and Education For All well in the age of the smartphone, there are some adaptations to the design of instruction that would be helpful.
+If we are to promote the ideals of Lifelong Learning and Education for All, we would do well to bear in mind that there are far more Informal Learners than Formal Learners engaging in learning each and every day.
+If we are to facilitate the achievement of these ideals in the age of the smartphone, there are some adaptations to the design of instruction that would be helpful.

-That Informal Learners are interested in utilizing well-crafted , and interacting with others collegially with these, may be seen by both present day practices and their historical antecedents.
+That Informal Learners are interested in utilizing well-crafted Open Educational Resources (OER), and interacting with others collegially with these, may be seen by both present day practices and their historical antecedents.
 There are implications for the emancipation of individuals, and classes of individuals, inherent with the practice of Informal Learning today, just as there were – and manifestly so – hundreds of years ago.
 The speed of the process may be dramatically increased by advancements in both technology and instructional design, however, if Learners choose to seize the opportunities to learn.

 As defined by UNESCO: “Open Educational Resources are teaching, learning or research materials that are in the public domain or released with an intellectual property license that allows for free use, adaptation, and distribution (“Open educational resources”, n.d.).”